IsoAnalytica/Sentinel-Public/README.md

 Sentinel is an automated log-file analysis application for Varian linacs (TrueBeam, Halcyon, Edge).

-NOYE: *It works for Elekta machines also but only if you have a way to get iCom-Vx files automatically pushed to a folder on the network that Sentinel can see.*
+NOYE: *It works for Elekta machines also but only if you have a way to get iCom-Vx files automatically pushed to a folder on the network that Sentinel can see.

-If you have a simple method to do this, it works for Elekta machines also.
+If you have a simple method to do this, it works for Elekta machines also!*

 # Introduction